AdBusterOfficial/Adbuster--WinApp/README.md

 ## 13. Installation (EXE Version)

 AdBuster 2.0 PRO is a portable Windows application.
 No installation, no Python, and no additional software are required.

 ### 1. Download
 Download the latest ZIP package from the Releases page: https://github.com/AdBusterOfficial/Adbuster--WinApp/releases/latest

+ZIP file name:
+AdBuster_2.0_PRO_Test.zip

 ### 2. Extract
 Unzip the downloaded file to any folder on your PC